 Piero Bisello is Editorial Director at Conceptual Fine Arts, an online art writing platform and gallery visiting program in Milan.
 He has a background in art history and analytic philosophy, with degrees from KU Leuven and Erasmus University Rotterdam.
 Among other topics, his editorial work has focused on artist publications and artist books.
 Since 2011, Bisello has been based in Brussels.

 Issue N°2: Modeling Nothingness

-Sophie Dars and Carlo Menon are two qualified architects based in Brussels.
-Since 2013 they've been collaborating on a practice situated across theoretical research, pedagogy, publication and design.
+Sophie Dars & Carlo Menon are architects based in Brussels.
+Since 2013, they have been collaborating on a practice situated across theoretical research, pedagogy, publication and design.
 They were curators of the exhibitions Corporate Arcadia and V+ Architecture Documents on Five Projects and are co-founders of the magazine Accattone.